tensorwerk/hangar-py/docs/concepts.rst

     An operation which removes some arrayset, a sample, or some metadata which existed in the parent of the commit under consideration.
-(Note: removing a arrayset also removes all samples contained in it)
+(Note: removing a arrayset also removes all samples contained in it).

 :Mutation: